-2012 Chief FOIA Officer Report
+2014 Chief FOIA Officer Report

 IV.
 Steps taken to greater utilize technology.
 We have responded to requests received electronically and in paper form.
 The electronic requests typically take the form of emails.
 Many requests are from clients who are not sophisticated technologically so paper requests are the preferred form.
 We will accept FOIA requests in any form.
 If requested, we would respond to requests in electronic form, either in scanned pdf documents or other appropriate format.
-Regarding electronic receipt of FOIA requests everyone in the agency has the ability to accept these (through email) and that number has not changed in the last year.
+Regarding electronic receipt of FOIA requests everyone in the agency has the ability to accept these (through email) and that has not changed in the last year.
 None of our agency staff have the ability to track FOIA requests electronically, and the log is maintained by the Chief FOIA Officer on his computer.
 We don’t anticipate changing that since it is not required to improve efficiency in the system.
 No one in the agency has the ability to process FOIA requests other than the Chief FOIA Officer and that works well.
 That is done by reading the email.
 We don’t anticipate changing that since it is not required to improve efficiency.
 Our Annual FOIA Report is prepared by the Chief FOIA officer on a personal computer using word processing software, a spreadsheet, and the internet.
 We do not have the capability to track FOIA requests through our web site and do not intend to get it since the vast majority of our clients are elderly and do not have computer skills or access to the internet.
 A phone call works well to track existing FOIA requests.

 Spotlight on Success